 Having a tripod allows you to use manual focus, to make sure you have the focal point where you want it.
 This is necessary for image stacking (see post-processing section).

 Food photography is all down to the details.
-This could mean a shallow depth of field of a larger dish and setting.
+This could mean shallow depth of field of a large dish, food, and surrounding setting.
 It could also be those small elements that make up the image set.

-It is a little box that shows you many colours, which you photograph first before any other images are taken.
+It is a little box that shows you many colors, which you photograph first before any other images are taken.

-Apart from your camera equipment, tripod and lenses, there are a few other things to consider.
+Apart from your camera equipment, tripod, and lenses, there are a few other things to consider.
 To help you move and style your images, you can really benefit from a few small tools.

 Paper towels are a must, for cleaning dishes and polishing glasses.
 They also blot up spills.

 Tweezers are also necessary to move small, fine items and soft foods for precise placements.
 Cotton buds are great for cleaning, wiping and collecting random drops of liquid.

 Brushes are also very important for oiling or adding water to an object.
-Have a look through our article on how these can benefit your food photography.
+Have a look through our article on how these food photography tips can benefit your images.

 The Best Choice of Lenses for Food Photography

-If the camera is the cake then the lens is the icing.
+If the camera is the cake, then the lens is the icing.
 How you will photograph a food item comes down to the lens you use.

-The lens also affects the quality of your images, so make sure you know about your lenses before you use them.
+The lens also affects the quality of your images.
+So make sure you know about your lenses before you use them.

-Here we will look at a few specific lenses that you might use for food photography, looking at the benefits and disadvantages of using each.
+Here we will look at a few specific lenses that you might use for food photography, looking at the benefits and disadvantages of each.

 A wide-angle lens is a great addition to any photography kit.
-These lenses let you capture the most of the scene due to their ‘wide-angle’.
+These lenses let you capture most of the scene due to their ‘wide-angle’.

 These are great for large spreads of food, where you might show meals for many people, and the table settings too.
 They work well in low light and can come in prime or zoom forms.

 The disadvantage with these lenses is the distortion.
 You will find the image becomes warped close to the edge of the frame.
 This aberration can be interesting, and best used for fun projects.

-The ‘nifty-fifty’ is a standard go-to lens.
+The ‘nifty fifty’ is a standard go-to lens.
 They offer great quality and still gives you a fairly decent wide view.